 Both VPNs and proxy servers mask your actual IP address.
-Any entity on the internet will either see the VPN or proxy server IP address.
+Any internet entity will see the VPN or proxy server IP address.

-By masking your IP address, both VPNs and proxy servers help you gain access to restricted content.
+By masking your IP address, VPNs and proxy servers help you access restricted content.
 However, a VPN is more reliable in bypassing restrictions than a proxy server.